nsafai/react-product-list/README.md

 This is a learning project with the goal of increasing my React knowledge.
 It is not intended to be released as a standalone product.

 The goal for this learning project is to create a page that displays a list of **products** and a list of **categories** for those products, using React components.
-Clicking one of the category buttons should filter the list of products.This project makes use of functional programming concepts in React and explores Javascript functions including [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [`Array.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), and [`Array.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+Clicking one of the category buttons should filter the list of products.

 ## Database